Amazon.com, Inc. v. Barnesandnoble.com, Inc.: Background

 E-commerce, or the practice of ordering merchandise over the Internet, arose in the late 1990s with Amazon and Barnes & Noble both emerging as early leaders in the marketplace.
 Online retailers learned that customers could be discouraged from making purchases when confronted with lengthy check-out procedures when trying to finalize their purchases.
-In 1999, Amazon developed its "One-Click" process in which a customer could complete a purchase with a single mouse click, while the website processed a credit card number that had already been stored in the customer's profile.
+In September 1997, Amazon developed its "One-Click" process in which a customer could complete a purchase with a single mouse click, while the website processed a credit card number that had already been stored in the customer's profile.
 Amazon received a patent for its One-Click technology in September 1999.

 The following month, Amazon filed suit against Barnes & Noble, which had recently begun using a similar single-click process, known as "Express Lane", at its website.
 Amazon claimed that Barnes & Noble had infringed on its patent.

 District court proceedings

 The case was first heard at the District Court for the Western District of Washington.
 Amazon sought a preliminary injunction to prevent Barnes & Noble from using its single-click ordering process, claiming patent infringement.
 Amazon also claimed that its One-Click design qualified as prior art, and was an inventive and original design under U.S patent law.

 Barnes & Noble replied that Amazon's patent for its One-Click process was invalid due to the obviousness of the technology, as it was based on a simple mouse click and server-side processing which were common designs on the World Wide Web.
-Barnes & Noble also argued that Amazon had not demonstrated any irreparable harm and that an injunction against the Barnes & Noble technology would not serve the public interest.
+Barnes & Noble also argued that Amazon had not demonstrated any irreparable harm nor whether an injunction against the Barnes & Noble technology would serve the public interest.

 The district court sided with Amazon, per expert testimony that the company's One-Click technique was original and inventive, while concluding that it was a non-obvious invention because Amazon had been the first e-commerce company to specifically tackle the problem of customer fatigue during lengthy check-out processes.
 Furthermore, the court held that Amazon would suffer irreparable harm, which "could not easily be measured in dollars", due to the likelihood of consumer confusion and an inability to distinguish its invention from that of its competitors, including Barnes & Noble.

-Thus, the district court ruled that Barnes & Noble had infringed on Amazon's patented One-Click technology, and issued an injunction that ordered Barnes & Noble to stop using its similar Express Lame technique immediately.
+Thus, the district court ruled that Barnes & Noble had infringed on Amazon's patented One-Click technology, and issued an injunction that ordered Barnes & Noble to stop using its similar Express Lane technique immediately.
 This injunction was found to be in the public interest, because "The public has a strong interest in the enforcement of intellectual property rights."
 This ruling was handed down in December 1999, with the district court acknowledging the need to address the patent dispute during the 1999 holiday shopping season, which was the first in which e-commerce became a significant tool for American consumers.

 Barnes & Noble appealed this decision to the Federal Circuit Appeals Court, which specializes in patent disputes.